Frequently Asked Questions

 Yes!
 We will require a redacted, paper copy of your DD 214 prior to the mission.

-No, but TSA requires travelers present a valid driver’s license or passport to fly, no exceptions.
+No, but TSA requires travelers present a valid REAL ID driver’s license or passport to fly beginning in May of 2025, no exceptions.

 Yes.
 You know by now that smoking is bad for your health and you should quit.
 However, smoking is permitted in designated areas and we ask you please be mindful of those around you, including your roommate.